Finish and Flourish.

 But William Woods University hopes to make this transition, not only wrinkle-free, but one you're excited about.
 We are here to help, and your Admissions Counselor will assist you every step of the way.

 Take advantage of all that William Woods University has to offer.
-Applying is free and easy, and multiple scholarships are available, including transfer scholarships up to $8,000 and our automatic $5,000 LEAD award to residential transfer students who get involved in campus activities.
+Applying is free and easy, and scholarships are available - including a transfer scholarship for academic merit, our LEAD Award Program ($2,000 for residential students/$1,000 for commuter students) and a $19,000 scholarship for students who are members of Phi Theta Kappa.

 Learn more about transferring to William Woods University